Skip to main content

 Outer shell

-First impressions when you pick up the Schuberth C5 are that it’s a quality bit of kit; gone is the plasticky, rattly feel of the C4, with the glass-fibre shell being well-finished and the chin bar locking securely into place with one hand whether it’s on or off your head (some helmets can have an unreliable lock when worn).
+First impressions when you pick up the Schuberth C5 are that it’s a quality bit of kit; gone is the plasticky, rattly feel of the C4, with the glass-fibre main shell being well-finished and the plastic chin bar locking securely into place with one hand whether it’s on or off your head (some helmets can have an unreliable lock when worn).

 The shell shape is distinctly different to previous Schuberths, looking more like a ‘normal’ lid with its flatter front.
 I much prefer it, and there’s still plenty of space for my chin and nose.